SaniaKhaleel/Automation-Project/README.md

-🛒Amazon Automation Project:
+Amazon Automation Project:

 This project showcases automation of various user flows on the Amazon website using Selenium WebDriver, TestNG, and the Page Object Model (POM) design pattern.

-🔧 Technologies Used:
+Technologies Used:

  Java,
  Selenium WebDriver,